What is Emergency Management?

 Emergency Management is the ongoing process of planning and allocating resources to prevent, prepare for, respond to and recover from disasters.
 A disaster is an emergency that exceeds the communities' resources.

 - Prevention - actions taken to prevent or mitigate the impact of disasters (reduce risk).

-- Preparedness - measures taken by individuals and communities to prepare for the occurrence of a hazard event.
+- Preparedness - measures taken by individuals and communities to prepare for the occurrence of a hazardous event.

 - Response - timely and effective actions taken during an event such as emergency response and using the SCAR Notification System if necessary.